awsdocs/amazon-route53-docs/doc_source/resource-record-sets-editing.md

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

+1. In the navigation pane, choose **Hosted zones**\.

-1. On the **Hosted Zones** page, double\-click the row for the hosted zone in which you want to edit records\.
+1. On the **Hosted Zones** page, choose the row for the hosted zone that contains the records that you want to edit\.

-1. Double\-click the row for the record that you want to edit\.
+1. Choose the row for the record that you want to edit\.

 1. Enter the applicable values\.
 For more information, see [Values That You Specify When You Create or Edit Amazon Route 53 Records](resource-record-sets-values.md)\.

-1. Click **Save Record Set**\.
+1. Choose **Save Record Set**\.

-1. If you're editing multiple records, repeat steps 4 through 6\.
+1. If you're editing multiple records, repeat steps 5 through 7\.